rust-lang/blog.rust-lang.org/content/rustfmt-supports-let-else-statements.md

 +++
-layout = "post"
-date = 2023-07-01
+path = "2023/07/01/rustfmt-supports-let-else-statements"
-title = "Rustfmt support for let-else statements" author = "Caleb Cartwright" team = "the style team <https://www.rust-lang.org/governance/teams/lang#Style%20team> and the rustfmt team <https://www.rust-lang.org/governance/teams/dev-tools#Rustfmt%20team>"
+title = "Rustfmt support for let-else statements" authors = ["Caleb Cartwright"] aliases = ["2023/07/01/rustfmt-supports-let-else-statements.html"]

+[extra]
+team = "the style team"
+team_url = "https://www.rust-lang.org/governance/teams/lang#Style%20team> and the rustfmt team <https://www.rust-lang.org/governance/teams/dev-tools#Rustfmt%20team"
 +++

 Rustfmt will add support for formatting [let-else statements] starting with the nightly 2023-07-02 toolchain, and then let-else formatting support should come to stable Rust as part of the 1.72 release.